Exhibiting Artists

 • Kit Glaisyer

 Kit Glaisyer's mesmerizing West Dorset landscape paintings bring a contemporary twist to the traditional genre of the romantic landscape.
-Many of his paintings take at least six months to create, using oil on linen & canvas, built up using multiple glazes to capture the subtle and sublime character of this unique corner of Wessex.
+Kit uses oil on linen & canvas, built up using multiple glazes to capture the subtle & sublime character of this unique corner of Wessex.

 Works in Bridport